10 Day Trips From Melbourne

 March 14, 2017 @ 3:30 pm

-Hi Sophie, I went on my own and most of times wine tasting is free, depending on the winery.
-Or little like 5-10 dollars per winery.
-If you go on a tour it may cost between 75-120 Dollars for a 4-6 hours guided food and wine tasting tour.
-More info here.
+Hi Sophie, I went on my own and most of the time wine tasting is free, depending on the winery.
+Or as little as 5-10 dollars per winery.

 Sarah Shumate